sfernana/FCCDIRAC/README.md

 - BookKeeping
 - Webportal (a Friendly Web interface to monitor your jobs)

-DIRAC is VO oriented so generally, an instance of the DIRAC framework is managed by a VO e.g. :
+DIRAC is VO oriented so generally, an instance of the DIRAC framework is managed by a VO :

-- ILCDIRAC (managed by CLIC)
+- ILCDirac (managed by CLIC VO)
-- LHCbDIRAC (managed by LHCb)
+- LHCbDirac (managed by LHCb VO)

-They manage DIRAC servers configuring for doing job scheduling, data bookkeeping etc...
+They manage DIRAC servers configuring for doing job scheduling, data bookkeeping ...

 Because it is too redundant to create a new instance of DIRAC for each VO, FCC group decided to collaborate with CLIC group.

-So CLIC group is sharing ILCDIRAC with FCC group.
+So CLIC group is sharing ILCDirac with FCC group.

 A multi VO installation is possible with DIRAC and it is a matter of server configuration.